Marin County Civic Center attacks: Escalating racial violence at Soledad

-August 7, 1970 Marin County Civic Center attack
+August 7, 1970, attack

 In August 1970, a group associated with the Soledad Brothers organized an armed assault on the Marin County courthouse to demand George Jackson's immediate release.
-The assault took place during a trial for James McClain, who had been named accused in the stabbing of a prison guard, with Judge Haley presiding.
+The assault took place during a trial for James McClain, for the stabbing of a prison guard, with Judge Harold Haley presiding.

 The person in charge of the kidnapping was George Jackson's younger brother, Jonathan Peter Jackson, aged 17.
 Two days before the kidnapping, former UCLA instructor Angela Davis purchased a shotgun from a pawn shop in San Francisco.
 After Davis paid for the shotgun, its barrel was sawed off so as to be concealable.

 On the day before the kidnapping, Angela Davis and Jonathan Jackson were alleged to have been in a rented yellow utility van at the Marin Courthouse.
-Jonathan Jackson went into the courtroom where James McClain (aged 37) was on trial.
+Jonathan Jackson went into the courtroom where James McClain was on trial.
 Jackson was wearing a long buttoned-up raincoat, despite the heat and lack of rain.
-The van had troubles running, so Jackson and Davis drove to a gas station down the street from the courthouse to get the van repaired.
+The van had trouble running, so Jackson and Davis drove to a gas station down the street from the courthouse to get the van repaired.